 Surfers Paradise

-Surfers has its own slice of whale watching activity in the form of the adorably named Whales In Paradise cruises.
 Whales In Paradise promises to deliver not just another cruise but an experience with the naturally curious humpback whales we all know and love.
+Admission is free for infants 0-2, $79 for children 3-13, $119 for adults or $317 for a family trip, 7 days a week.

-With a water-level viewing deck and guarantee that there will only be as many customers as can comfortably see, Whales in Paradise will pretty much do everything they can to make sure you see whales and you're sure to spot many gorgeous pods of dolphins too.
-These low-noise cruises were also the very first whale watching tour operator on the Gold Coast, so you can be sure they certainly know their stuff.
+With a water-level viewing deck and guarantee that there will only be as many customers as can comfortably see, Whales in Paradise will pretty much do everything they can to make sure you see whales and gorgeous pods of dolphins too.
+These low-noise cruises were the first whale watching tour operator on the Gold Coast, so they certainly know their stuff.

 Sea World Cruises

-If there's any whale watching operator on the Gold Coast who knows about whales, it’s Sea World Cruises.
+If there's any operator on the Gold Coast who knows their stuff about whales, it’s Sea World Cruises.
 Gold Coast’s longest-running cruise company, Sea World Cruises is one of the most popular whale watching tour operators around due to their variety of cruise offerings, modern vessels and top-notch service.

 Spirit of Gold Coast